lfe/blog/src/_posts/2015-09-18-1604-distributed-lfe.md

 ---
 {% include JB/setup %}
 <a href="/assets/images/posts/LFE-signal.jpg"><img class="right medium" src="/assets/images/posts/LFE-signal.jpg" /></a>The
-posts in this series are focsed on OTP.
+posts in this series are focused on OTP.
 However, we're going to take a break from OTP-proper to talk about some of the basics underlying the patterns that OTP provides to programmers of the Erlang VM.
 In particular, we going to take a look at distributed systems and then do some hands-on distributed system